Lake Durango Water Authority Water Use Restrictions

 Due to ongoing drought conditions and low reservoir levels the Authority Board of Directors has elected to implement Stage 3 Water Use restrictions.
 Unless there are substantial monsoon rains no additional water will be added to the reservoir the remainder of this year.
-The Authority is exploring options to secure an emergency water supply for next spring and negotiations are currently taking place that will enable the construction of a pipeline from Lake Nighthorse to Lake Durango to assure a long term water supply.
+The Authority is exploring options to secure an emergency water supply for next spring and engineering and permitting are underway to enable the construction of a pipeline from Lake Nighthorse to Lake Durango to assure a long term water supply.

 If you have any questions regarding water use please feel free to contact our office 970-247-4062.

 3. Water Use Restrictions.
 The Authority shall implement water restrictions by stage based on water levels of the Lake Durango Reservoir as follows:

 800 or more

 (1) Stage 1: Outside watering is limited to two hours per day, two days per week (Tuesday and Friday, 7am to 9am or 7pm to 9pm).
 Hoses may be used but may not be left unattended without sprinkler head or control device (open running hoses may not be left unattended).
 Car/boat/recreational vehicle washing is not permitted.
 Except for livestock, no filling of tanks or ponds is permitted.
 Swimming pools, koy ponds, waterfalls, or any type of landscaping ponds may not be filled.
 Excess water will not be allowed to run down driveways, ditches, or roads.
 Watering potted plants with pails, buckets, or watering cans is allowed at any time.

 (2) Stage 2: Outside watering is limited to two hours, one day per week (Tuesday or Friday, 7am to 9am or 7pm to 9pm).
 All other restrictions of Stage 1 apply.

 (3) Stage 3: No outside watering is permitted.
 All other restrictions of Stage 1 apply.